Saiprasad690/Terraform/README.md

 File provisioner to copy a file from local to the remote EC2 instance.
 The file provisioner is used to copy files or directories from the local machine to a remote machine.
 This is useful for deploying configuration files, scripts, or other assets to a provisioned instance.

+# Terraform workspaces?
+it maintains the state file for a different environment like staging, pre-prod, production, etc. if we don't use the workspaces then the particular environment state file will update/override or it will delete the resource and re-create the resource.